Have you ever wondered how businesses prioritise leads and determine which ones will most likely convert into customers?

 Behavioral Data

-Behavioral data tracks how potential customers interact with your brand.
-Common behaviors include:
+Behavioural data tracks how potential customers interact with your brand.
+Common behaviours include:

 This image is property of images.unsplash.com.